Hornacek enjoys ‘perfect’ Lee, energetic Kanter

 The 6-11 Kanter’s contributions were more than just the points and rebounds.
 Hornacek said his “energy gets to everybody.”

-Kanter said the boost he provides comes directly from how much he enjoys playing with a team full of strivers where “we’re growing together, we trust in each other and everyone is giving 100 percent every time.”
+Kanter said the boost he provides comes directly from how much he enjoys playing with a team full of strivers in which “we’re growing together, we trust in each other and everyone is giving 100 percent every time.”